stratdev3/SimpleW/documentation/simplew/docs/reference/simplewserver.md

 # Server

-The `simplew` is the main class to instanciate and manipulate the web server
+The `SimpleWServer` is the main class to instanciate and manipulate the web server

 ## Constructors